-(f) Revenue Recognition
+(g) Revenue Recognition

-Under AASB 15, a five step model is used to account for revenue arising from contracts with customers.
-Revenue is recognised at an amount that reflects the consideration to which the Group expects to be entitled in exchange for transferring goods or services to a customer.
+Under AASB 15 Revenue from contracts with customers, a five step model is used to account for revenue arising from contracts with customers.
+Revenue is recognised at an amount that reflects the consideration to which the Company expects to be entitled in exchange for transferring goods or services to a customer.